FierceSoftware/devsecops-workshop-wizbang/cloudbees-core/README.md

 4. Install the Suggested Plugins
 5. For the deployment script to continue to the next phase, don't fill out **Create First Admin User** just click **Continue as admin** - otherwise you will need to modify the environmental variable for ```JENKINS_API_TOKEN``` to also be the same password and username you set as the first admin user you create.
 6. Click ***Save*** and ***Finish***
-7. Next, navigate to ***Manage Jenkins > Configure Security*** then scroll down to ***CSRF Protection > Prevent Cross Site Request Forgery exploits*** and uncheck the box - this is only until the rest of the system is configured and the Team Master is deployed.
+7. Next, navigate to ***Manage Jenkins > Configure Global Security*** then scroll down to ***CSRF Protection > Prevent Cross Site Request Forgery exploits*** and uncheck the box - this is only until the rest of the system is configured and the Team Master is deployed.
 Jenkins has issues behind a LoadBalancer.
 8. Click ***Apply***, reload the page, and then click ***Save***
 9. Return to the terminal with your waiting deployment script, press ***Y*** to continue.